kenjanaki/google-translate-clone/README.md

 - Libraries: pytesseract, deep_translator, PIL, pdf2image, poppler, io

 ### Input:
-Input and output language textfields must contain three or lettered representation of the language
+Input and output language textfields must contain the first three or more letters of the language name